32. Kent and Medway

 - Improvements in the health of the area's population.

-The STP does not contain details about reorganisation of the acute sector and just how the STP will be funded.
+The STP does not contain details about just how the STP will be funded.
 In the STP it is noted that a lack of new capital would be a “significant barrier to change”.

 No decision has been announced as to which hospital site will become the major medical site.
 However, in June 2017, the chief executive Matthew Kershaw of the Kent and Canterbury (K&C) Hospital was unable to offer any reassurances to campaigners about its future as an acute site.
 From June 2017, emergency heart and stroke patients would no longer be taken to the K&C because most of the hospital’s junior doctors have been moved to Ashford as there are insufficient consultants to supervise them at Canterbury.